VILLA OTTERBOURNE - THE BOOK

 HOW IT ALL BEGAN…

-No one ever knew where Madame Salome Otterbourne came from and why her husband Sir Theodore Otterbourne – a wealthy captain in the British Navy – never came back from his last journey.
-Salome and her daughter Silvina did not seem to miss him too much.
+No one ever knew where Madame Eloise Otterbourne came from and why her husband Sir Theodore Otterbourne – a wealthy captain in the British Navy – never came back from his last journey.
+Eloise and her daughter Silvina did not seem to miss him too much.
 The heritage included an ancient mansion in London W 1 and enough money to live a splendid life.